About

 Bachelor of Psychological Science (First Class Honours), CQ University, 2021

-Doctor of Philosophy (Psychology), CQ University - Commenced 2022
+Doctor of Philosophy (Psychology), CQ University - Ongoing

 Registered Positive Behaviour Support Practitioner (Proficient)